SenseNet/sncom-resources/_docs/tutorials/how-to-use-jwt-in-sn-client-js.md

 # JWT Authentication in sn-client-js

-With version 7.0 sensenet ECM has a powerful feature to authenticate users using [JSON Web Tokens](/docs/web-token-authentication), whitch is supported by [sn-client-js](https://www.npmjs.com/package/sn-client-js) an [sn-redux](https://www.npmjs.com/package/sn-redux) as well.
+With version 7.0 sensenet ECM has a powerful feature to authenticate users using [JSON Web Tokens](/docs/web-token-authentication), wich is supported by [sn-client-js](https://www.npmjs.com/package/sn-client-js) an [sn-redux](https://www.npmjs.com/package/sn-redux) as well.

 > **What is a JSON Web Token?** JSON Web Token is an open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) that defines a compact, self-contained way for securely transmitting data between parties as a JSON object.
 The information can be verified and trusted because it's signed digitally The most common scenarios of JWT are *authentication* and *secure data exchange*.